geekabit

 The automatic transfer switch should not become the weakest link in the (power) chain, so I prefer a robust mechanical design as well.

-Using C13 / C14 sockets (a.k.a. computer power sockets), or C19 / C20 sockets would be nice and would make the switch more compact.
+Using C13 / C14 sockets ("computer power socket"), or C19 / C20 sockets would be nice and would make the switch more compact.
 A lot of professional equipment use these sockets too, but in my experience plugs sometimes drop out of these sockets all too easily.
 Blue CEE 2P+E sockets are more robust and secure, but take up a lot of space and seem overkill for a home situation.
 Schuco sockets are also quite big and only come in female.
 My personal favourite is Neutrik Powercon, which is commonly used in professional audio, but is quite unknown in IT.
 So the best I could come up with is normal schuko male and female plugs.

 Power cabling is made from neoprene rubber.
 This is tough material and water and heat resistant.
 With 3x1.5 mm² (16 AWG) it can also handle 16 A.